Business car insurance

 Business car insurance falls into three classes of use – all three also cover social, domestic and pleasure use.

-Covers you for driving between multiple places of work or occasional travel to meet clients.
-Class 1 insurance typically includes people such as care workers who drive to visit patients.
+Driving between multiple places of work or occasional travel to meet clients.
+For example, it could cover care workers who drive to visit patients.

 What’s the difference between business car insurance and commercial car insurance?